pivotal-sprout/sprout-incubator/README.md

 sprout-incubator
 ================

-Submit cookbooks that you'd like to see added to sprout here.
-Please use sprout-exemplar as your starting point.
+Submit cookbooks you'd like to see added to sprout here.

+Please use [sprout-exemplar](https://github.com/pivotal-sprout/sprout-exemplar) as your starting point.